asinesio/asinesio.github.com/source/_posts/2013-05-20-the-big-ball-of-lights.markdown

 ## Knowledge is power.

-And with that bit of foresight, the big ball of lights isn't intimidating.
-You can make your infrastructure changes with confidence because and you'll know *exactly the impact* of a given change.
+At this point, your graph of application dependencies is updated automatically as the web service is used.

+And, armed with this graph, the big ball of lights is just as tangled -- but at least you know where to look to get it unravelled.